AckerlyXu/heima/articles/app-service-web/app-service-continuous-deployment.md

 This tutorial shows you how to configure a continuous deployment workflow for your [Azure App Service] app.
 App Service integration with BitBucket and GitHub enables a continuous deployment workflow where Azure pulls in the most recent updates from your project published to one of these services.
 Continuous deployment is a great option for projects where multiple and frequent contributions are being integrated.

-To find out how to configure continuous deployment manually from a cloud repository not listed by the Azure Portal Preview (such as [GitLab](https://gitlab.com/)), see
+To find out how to configure continuous deployment manually from a cloud repository not listed by the Azure Portal (such as [GitLab](https://gitlab.com/)), see
 [Setting up continuous deployment using manual steps](https://github.com/projectkudu/kudu/wiki/Continuous-deployment#setting-up-continuous-deployment-using-manual-steps).

 ## <a name="overview"></a>Enable continuous deployment